-When it comes to users, their primary expectation is usually about consistent feedback from OpenStack about their instance states.
-There is nothing more annoying than having an instance reported as “ACTIVE” by the dashboard, even though it’s been gone for several minutes.
+When it comes to users, their primary expectation is usually about consistent feedback from OpenStack about their current instance states.
+There is nothing more annoying than having an instance list as "ACTIVE" by the dashboard even though it's been gone for several minutes.

 OpenStack tries to prevent such discrepancies by running several checks in a cron-like manner (they are called "periodic tasks" in OpenStack code) on each compute node.
 These checks are simply methods of the ComputeManager class located in compute/manager.py or directly in drivers for different hypervisors (some of these checks are available for certain hypervisors only).